UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 #### Environment files

 Frontend requires a single environment file.
 You can skip manually setting each environment variable in the file by using the provided submission environment files.
-Otherwise to setup manually:
+Otherwise to setup the environment file manually:

 ```bash
 cd packages/frontend/